iCaran/theBlog/content/posts/indian_demo_secu.md

 ### <u>B. The 2002 Godhra-Gujarat Riots: Erasing the Spark</u>
 - <u>**Context**</u>: On February 27, 2002, a train carrying Hindu pilgrims was torched in Godhra, killing 59 people.
 The subsequent Gujarat riots claimed 1,044 lives—790 Muslims and 254 Hindus.
 - <u>**State Response**</u>: The initial inquiry by the Union government labeled the fire accidental, contradicting the Nanavati Commission’s finding of a premeditated attack by a Muslim mob.
 The secular establishment seized on the riots to vilify Hindus, sidelining the train burning as the trigger.
-- <u>**Judicial Outcome**</u>: Narendra Modi, then Gujarat’s Chief Minister, faced relentless scrutiny, yet the Supreme Court cleared him in 2012 (*indiatoday.in*).
+- <u>**Judicial Outcome**</u>: Narendra Modi, then Gujarat’s Chief Minister, faced relentless scrutiny, yet the Supreme Court cleared him in 2012.
 Meanwhile, the initial provocation faded from public discourse, cementing a one-sided narrative.

 ### <u>C. The 2007 Samjhauta Express Bombing: Judicial Absolution</u>
 - <u>**Context**</u>: On February 18, 2007, bombs exploded on the Samjhauta Express, killing 68 people, mostly Muslims.
 Initial suspicion fell on Islamist groups like Lashkar-e-Taiba, but the NIA later charged four Hindu activists, including Swami Aseemanand.